 A 7-card Straight Flush, for example, would give 100% of the progressive jackpot at the time of winning.

 Regular Payout Tables

-However, not every casino which offers Highcard flush uses this Progressive Jackpot.
+However, not every casino that offers Highcard flush uses this Progressive Jackpot.
 In such cases, a more simplified table is provided:

-When not playing a progressivejJackpot, the following is the most common payout table for the simple Flush Bonus:
+When not playing a progressive jackpot, the following is the most common payout table for the simple Flush Bonus: